Met4FoF/agentMET4FOF/README.md

-The easiest way to get started with *agentMET4FOF* is navigating to the folder in which you want to create a virtual Python environment (*venv*), create one based on Python 3.6 or later, activate it, then install *agentMET4FOF* from PyPI.org and then work through the [tutorials ](https://github.com/bangxiangyong/agentMET4FOF/tree/develop/agentMET4FOF_tutorials) or [examples](https://github.com/bangxiangyong/agentMET4FOF/tree/develop/examples).
+The easiest way to get started with *agentMET4FOF* is navigating to the folder in which you want to create a virtual Python environment (*venv*), create one based on Python 3.8, activate it, then install *agentMET4FOF* from PyPI.org and then work through the [tutorials ](https://github.com/bangxiangyong/agentMET4FOF/tree/develop/agentMET4FOF_tutorials) or [examples](https://github.com/bangxiangyong/agentMET4FOF/tree/develop/examples).